Phase 1: Payclass’ process:

 vii.
 Etc.

-Phase 2: Investment Bank / Equity Agent process:
+Phase 2: Equity Raising process:

 a.
 Background checks (financial and legal) on the Principals and their legal entities / businesses.